RKSouth/Fit-Track/README.md

   }, 0)
 })

+__6. For Future Development__

+* Make the colors more fun, this project started with relatively complex but plain looking imagery, it needs, in my opinion to be energetic and inspire people to exercise
+* While making this app, I had hard understanding what I was making and what I was doing, therefore I think it would be a good idea to create about section that describes how to use this application
+* It may be a huge undertaking and never really happen but it would be cool to take data used for the workouts and create a nutrition part that does this same thing
+* It might be fun to have this be a more social tool - have a user log in and log out would add a degree of complexity to every bit of code but it would be cool to be able to share your workouts with your friends

 ## Usage
 ### How do you use this project?
 This is meant for anyone looking for a more structured approach to exercise and working out.
 If you are looking to keep an easy to manage website